-These decadent, low in sugar Beet Brownies with Coconut (Dairy Free) can be enjoyed as a healthy dessert or even snack.
+These rich, low in sugar, dairy free beet brownies with coconut can be enjoyed as a healthy dessert or even snack.
 Simply cut into smaller pieces and enjoy little brownie bites.

 Bake the beets whole, unpeeled in a preheated oven for about 45 minutes, until tender.
 Allow to cool then peel.
 Then simply chop the beets roughly, combine with the coconut and puree until smooth.

 The beetroot can be baked ahead and, once cooled, refrigerated until you are ready to use it (best to use it the following day).
 Puree the beetroot when you are ready to make the recipe.

 Dairy free brownies with coconut